GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Issue: Make the "About Me" section have the same opacity as the navbar.
 This will improve the overall look of the hero image and "open it up" a little.
 Potential solution: JavaScript?
 I need to learn how to do this.

-## Audio player

-- The audio player used in this website was created by Craig Stroman https://codepen.io/craigstroman/pen/aOyRYx.
-I have used this player because the standard HTML/CSS audio player does not provide enough functionality, specifically it does not provide a way to have a playlist and a single set of controls for playback, at least not that I have been able to figure out.
-I chose this player because it has a simple, clear UI, it functions mainly as expected, and the code looks well-written to my, admittedly untrained eye.
-All functions apart from the progress bar slider work, so I have stripped the code out relating to the progress slider.
-Fortunately, this does not appear to have broken anything, and improves UX of the audio player by giving a cleaner look without a non-functioning progress slider, or symbols that appeared as the audio player was fetching information about track-length.
-This is not ideal, but is a better compromise than simply using the HTML audio element, particularly from the user’s perspective as they are presented with a simple audio-player that functions as intended.
-I will look again at the audio player once I have learned more about JavaScript to understand more about how it works.

 # Design Choices